-The consolidated financial statements of the Toronto Transit Commission for the year ended December 31, 2013 have been prepared by management.
-They have been audited by PWC, in accordance with the plan presented to the Audit Committee on February 11, 2014.
-The attached report from PWC provides comments on significant audit, accounting and financial reporting matters which are summarized on pages 2 through 5.
+The consolidated financial statements of the TTC for the year ended December 31, 2014 were prepared by management.
+They were audited by PWC in accordance with the plan approved by the Audit Committee at its February 19, 2015 meeting2.
+The attached report was prepared by PWC and it includes their comments on the significant audit, accounting and financial reporting matters which are summarized on pages 1-3.